edayot/ItemIO/README.md

 ## Introduction

-A library for interacting items between datapacks
+A library for interacting items between datapacks.

-They are integrated feature like servo management and cable management.
+With integrated feature like servo management and cable management.

 I recommend to see theses datapacks that use ItemIO to understand how it works:
 - [EnergyUtils](https://github.com/edayot/EnergyUtils)